6 factors to consider when picking out the best kind of crown for your tooth. -

 #1 - There is no single "best" type of crown.

-No one type of dental crown offers the best solution for all dental applications.
-Before you make a decision, quiz your dentist about the different types of crowns.
-Let them guide you into choosing the one that is best suited for your specific needs and circumstances.
+No one type of dental crown offers the best solution for all applications.
+So before you make a final decision, quiz your dentist about all of the different types of crowns.
+Especially if up to this point they've only mentioned placing one kind.

 #2 - At least consider a gold crown.
 They make an excellent choice for back teeth.

-If cosmetic appearance is not a factor, nothing can beat a gold crown.
+If cosmetic appearance is not a factor, nothing can beat a gold crown, period.

 - They provide excellent service. - All-metal crowns are the strongest, most durable type of dental cap.
 Because they are solid metal, there is nothing to chip off.
 Likewise, they don't crack or break.